Sociology Course Offerings

 Sociology of Inequality (SOC 355): Exploring the economic, cultural, political, and social contexts that contribute to social inequality, this course examines the causes and consequences of social inequality from multiple sociological perspectives, as well as the social actions, theories, policies, and practices that serve to question, challenge, and combat social inequality.

 Sociology of Migration (SOC 360): Focusing on the causes, consequences, and controversies associated with migration and immigration, this course examines the cultural, social, economic, global, political, and historical implications of large movements of people across and within national borders; the development and implementation of public policies and services meant to address these large movements of people; and the individual and collective experiences, contributions, struggles, and accomplishments of immigrants and refugees in new lands, settings, and cultures.

-Social Movements (SOC 365): This coruse explores the social conditions that give rise to social movements, looking at how these movements are organized, maintained, challenged, altered, and/or co-opted.
+People, Power and Protest (SOC 365): This course explores the social conditions that give rise to social movements, looking at how these movements are organized, maintained, challenged, altered, and/or co-opted.
 Examples of past social movements that led to reformative or transformative social change will be examined including, among others, the Civil Rights Movement, Women's Movement, Gay Rights Movement, and Environmental Movement, along with more recent contemporary social movements such as the Tea Party Movement and the Occupy Wall Street Movement.